morinim/vita/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by [contacting][maintainer] the project maintainer.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by [contacting][contacting] the project team.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an